Sitting around a campfire instantly transports you into a state of nostalgia…

-The chemical compounds that bind to the fabrics may degrade in the presence of UV light, and and loose molecules will be swept away in the wind.
+The chemical compounds that bind to the fabrics may degrade in the UV light and loose molecules will blow away in the wind.

 BONUS: How to Get Campfire Smell Out of Your Hair

-Clothes aren’t the only thing that may be tainted by smoky odors.
+Clothes aren’t the only thing that is tainted by smoky odors.

 Luckily, I’m not going to leave you hanging when it comes to your fumigating your luscious locks.

-Sure, you can try the aforementioned methods, but I don’t think anyone wants to put bio-enzymatic cleaner on their scalp.
+Sure, you can try the previously mentioned methods, but I don’t think anyone wants to put bio-enzymatic cleaner on their scalp.

 Dryer Sheets Aren’t Just for Clothes